 Reliefs in a suit for infringement of patent

 Section 108 of the Patents Act 1970 provides that the reliefs a court may grant in any suit for infringement include an injunction subject to such terms as the court sees fit, as well as either damages or an account of profits.
-In addition to this, the court may also order that goods that are found to be infringing and implements used in creating the infringing goods shall be seized, forfeited or destroyed, as the court deems fit under the circumstances of the case without payment of any compensation.
+In addition to this, the court may also order that goods found to be infringing, and implements used in creating the infringing goods, shall be seized, forfeited or destroyed, as the court deems fit in the circumstances, without payment of any compensation.

 Damages and compensation

-In suits for trademark infringement and patent infringement, a plaintiff is entitled to seek damages or an account of profits.146
+In suits for trademark infringement and patent infringement, a plaintiff is entitled to seek damages or an account of profits.114

-In Bridgestone Corporation v.
-Tolins Tyres Pvt Ltd,149 the court directed the defendants who were manufacturing and exporting infringing Bridestone tyres abroad to pay the plaintiff 3 million rupees and also to pay 500,000 rupees to legal aid.
 In Sugen v.
-KV Prakash,150 while disposing of a contempt application, the court directed the defendants to pay 2 million rupees to a cancer research organisation in Madras.
+KV Prakash,116 while disposing of a contempt application, the court directed the defendants to pay 2 million rupees to a cancer research organisation in Madras.

 In Super Cassettes Industries Private Limited v.
-HRCN Cable Network, CS (Comm) 48 of 2015, the Delhi High Court granted damages worth approximately 1,620,000 rupees along with attorney and court fees against a broadcaster for unauthorised broadcasting of copyrighted films.
+HRCN Cable Network,117 the Delhi High Court granted damages of approximately 1,620,000 rupees along with attorney and court fees against a broadcaster for unauthorised broadcasting of copyrighted films.